Vyral/shannon-doser/_posts/Listings/2020-04-02-buildable-lots-for-sale-in-bonner-springs----close-to-everything.md

 tags:
   - New Construction
   - Real Estate
-excerpt: Premium build-ready lots with community lake in the Moonlight Lake Community.
+excerpt: >-
+  We have several buildable lots for sale in the Cedar Ridge community of Bonner Springs.
+These lots are CLOSE TO EVERYTHING!
 enclosure:
 pullquote:
 enclosure_type: video/mp4